benshimonz/V1/README.md

 That includes:

 - Any horse that is not owned
-- Any horse that non of his owners is a person (e.g. a horse owned by a guild)
+- Any horse that none of his owners is a person (e.g. a horse owned by a guild)
 - Any horse that each person who owns it - also owns a dragon

-_**Q25:** Any dragon, that a dragon that Balerion fired at - fired at, but Balerion didn't fire at (two versions)_
+_**Q25:** Any dragon (C) that wasn't fired at by Balerion, but was fired at by a dragon that Balerion fired at (two versions)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q025-1.png)
 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q025-2.png)

-_**Q26:** Any guild that people who are members of the same guild as Brandon Stark are member of, but Brandom is not a member of these guild (four versions)_
+_**Q26:** Any guild that people who are members of the same guild as Brandon Stark are member of, but Brandom is not a member of that guild (four versions)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q026-1.png)
 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q026-2.png)